mananahmed/syllabi/SAsyll.md

 * Muzaffar Alam. *Languages of Political Islam: India 1200-1800* (London: Hurst & Co.
 2004): 85-98, 115-122.
 * Daud Ali. *Courtly Culture and Political Life in Early Medieval India.* (Cambridge: Cambridge University Press, 2004): 1-32
-* Manan Ahmed Asif, "Demon with Ruby Eyes", *A Book of Conquest* (Cambridge, MA: Harvard University Press, 2016): 103-127
+* Manan Ahmed Asif, "Demon with Ruby Eyes," *A Book of Conquest* (Cambridge, MA: Harvard University Press, 2016): 103-127
-* Shadab Bano, “Women Slaves in Medieval India” *Proceedings of the Indian History Congress*, Vol. 65 (2004), 314-323
+* Shadab Bano, “Women Slaves in Medieval India,” *Proceedings of the Indian History Congress*, Vol. 65 (2004), 314-323
 * Simon Digby, “Sufi Shaykh and Sultan: A Conflict of Claims to Authority in Medieval India,” *Iran* vol. 28, (1990): 71-81
-*  Vinay Dharwadkar, "Censoring the Ramayana", *PMLA* 127.3 (May 20, 2012): 433-50
+*  Vinay Dharwadkar, "Censoring the Ramayana," *PMLA* 127.3 (May 20, 2012): 433-50
-* Carl W. Ernst, “Situating Sufism and Yoga”, *Journal of the Royal Asiatic Society*, 15:1 (Apr., 2005): 15-43
+* Carl W. Ernst, “Situating Sufism and Yoga,” *Journal of the Royal Asiatic Society*, 15:1 (Apr., 2005): 15-43
-* Benjamin J. Fleming, “Mapping Sacred Geography in Medieval India: The Case of the Twelve "Jyotirliṅgas"”, *International Journal of Hindu Studies* , 13:1  (Apr., 2009), 51-81
+* Benjamin J. Fleming, “Mapping Sacred Geography in Medieval India: The Case of the Twelve 'Jyotirliṅgas',” *International Journal of Hindu Studies*, 13:1  (Apr., 2009), 51-81
 * Finbarr B. Flood. *Objects of Translation: Material Culture and Medieval ‘Hindu– Muslim’ Encounter* (New Delhi: Permanent Black, 2010): 1-35
-* Alyssa Gabbay, “In Reality a Woman: Sultan Iltutmish, His Daughter, Raziya, and Gender Ambiguity in Thirteenth Century Northern India”, *Journal of Persianate Studies* 4 (2011), 45-63
+* Alyssa Gabbay, “In Reality a Woman: Sultan Iltutmish, His Daughter, Raziya, and Gender Ambiguity in Thirteenth Century Northern India,” *Journal of Persianate Studies* 4 (2011), 45-63
-* Irfan Habib, "The Formation of India: Notes on the History of an Idea", Social Scientist, vol 25, no. 7/8 (July 1997): 3-10
+* Irfan Habib, "The Formation of India: Notes on the History of an Idea," Social Scientist, vol 25, no. 7/8 (July 1997): 3-10
-* James Heitzman, "Ritual Polity and Economy: The Transactional Network of an Imperial Temple in Medieval South India", *Journal of the Economic and Social History of the Orient* 34:1/2 (1991): 23-54
+* James Heitzman, "Ritual Polity and Economy: The Transactional Network of an Imperial Temple in Medieval South India," *Journal of the Economic and Social History of the Orient* 34:1/2 (1991): 23-54
-* Ronald Inden, Hierarchies of Kings in Medieval India, *Texts and Practice: Essays on South Asian History* (London: Oxford University Press, 2004): 129-159
+* Ronald Inden, "Hierarchies of Kings in Medieval India," *Texts and Practice: Essays on South Asian History* (London: Oxford University Press, 2004): 129-159
-* Anne KS Lambton, "Concept of Authority", *Iran*, 26 (1988): 95-103
+* Anne KS Lambton, "Concept of Authority," *Iran*, 26 (1988): 95-103
-* Brandon LeRoque, “Mahamat Prannath and the Pranami Movement: Hinduism and Islam in the Service of a Mercantile Sect”, *Religious Interactions in Mughal India*, (London: Oxford University Press, 2014): 343-378
+* Brandon LeRoque, “Mahamat Prannath and the Pranami Movement: Hinduism and Islam in the Service of a Mercantile Sect,” *Religious Interactions in Mughal India*, (London: Oxford University Press, 2014): 343-378
 * David Ludden. *India and South Asia: A Short History* (New York: OneWorld Publishers, 2006): 1-33
-* Satya P. Mohanty, “Alternative Modernities and Medieval Indian Literature: The Oriya "Lakshmi Purana" as Radical Pedagogy” *Diacritics*, Vol. 38, No. 3 (Fall, 2008), 3-15, 17-21
+* Satya P. Mohanty, “Alternative Modernities and Medieval Indian Literature: The Oriya 'Lakshmi Purana' as Radical Pedagogy,” *Diacritics*, Vol. 38, No. 3 (Fall, 2008), 3-15, 17-21
 * Sheldon Pollock, "The Sanskrit Cosmopolis, 300-1300: Transculturation,  Vernacularization, and the Question of Ideology," *Ideology and Status of Sanskrit*, ed.
 Jan E. M. Houben (Leiden: Brill, 1996): 197-247
-* Tahera Qutbuddin, “Arabic in India: A Survey and Classification of Its Uses, Compared with Persian” *Journal of the American Oriental Society*, 127:3 (Jul. - Sep., 2007): 315-338
+* Tahera Qutbuddin, “Arabic in India: A Survey and Classification of Its Uses, Compared with Persian,” *Journal of the American Oriental Society*, 127:3 (Jul. - Sep., 2007): 315-338
-* V. N. Rao, “Multiple Literary Cutures in Telugu: Court, Temple, and Public” in Sheldon Pollock (ed.) *Literary Cultures in History: Reconstructions from South Asia* (Berkeley: University of California Press, 2003): 383-437
+* V. N. Rao, “Multiple Literary Cutures in Telugu: Court, Temple, and Public,” in Sheldon Pollock (ed.) *Literary Cultures in History: Reconstructions from South Asia* (Berkeley: University of California Press, 2003): 383-437
 * A.K.
-Ramanujan, "Three Hundred Ramayanas: Five Examples and Three Thoughts on Translation", *The Collected Essays of A.K.
+Ramanujan, "Three Hundred Ramayanas: Five Examples and Three Thoughts on Translation," *The Collected Essays of A.K.
 Ramanujan* (London: Oxford University Press: 2004): 131-161
-* Sumathi Ramaswamy, “Language of the People in the World of Gods: Ideologies of Tamil before the Nation”, *The Journal of Asian Studies*, 57:1 (Feb., 1998): 66-92
+* Sumathi Ramaswamy, “Language of the People in the World of Gods: Ideologies of Tamil before the Nation,” *The Journal of Asian Studies*, 57:1 (Feb., 1998): 66-92
-* Himanshu Prabha Ray, "The Artisan and the Merchant in Early Gujarat" *Ars Orientalis*, 34 (2004): 39-61
+* Himanshu Prabha Ray, "The Artisan and the Merchant in Early Gujarat," *Ars Orientalis*, 34 (2004): 39-61
-* Nilanjan Sarkar, “Forbidden Privileges and History-Writing in Medieval India”, The Medieval History Journal, 16, 1 (2013): 21–62
+* Nilanjan Sarkar, “Forbidden Privileges and History-Writing in Medieval India,” The Medieval History Journal, 16, 1 (2013): 21–62
-* Burton Stein, “Circulation and the Historical Geography of Tamil Country” *The Journal of Asian Studies*, Vol. 37, No. 1 (Nov., 1977), 7-26
+* Burton Stein, “Circulation and the Historical Geography of Tamil Country,” *The Journal of Asian Studies*, Vol. 37, No. 1 (Nov., 1977), 7-26
 * Samira Sheikh, *Forging a Region: Sultans, Traders, and Pilgrims in Gujarat, 1200-1500* (Delhi: Oxford University Press, 2010)
-* Prithvi Datta Chandra Shobhi, "Kalyāṇa is Wrecked: The Remaking of a Medieval Capital in Popular Imagination", *South Asian Studies* 32:1 (2016): 90-98
+* Prithvi Datta Chandra Shobhi, "Kalyāṇa is Wrecked: The Remaking of a Medieval Capital in Popular Imagination," *South Asian Studies* 32:1 (2016): 90-98
-* Cynthia Talbot,”Becoming Turk the Rajput Way: Conversion and Identity in an Indian Warrior Narrative” *Modern Asian Studies*, 43:1 (2009): 211-243
+* Cynthia Talbot,”Becoming Turk the Rajput Way: Conversion and Identity in an Indian Warrior Narrative,” *Modern Asian Studies*, 43:1 (2009): 211-243
 * Romila Thapar. *Early India* (Berkeley: University of California Press, 2002): 37-68